Syd Dale: Legacy

 In the early 1990s, Meryn Cadell sampled "Walk and Talk" for the spoken word monologue "The Sweater," which was used by skater Josée Chouinard in one of her award-winning routines.
 The rapper Eazy-E also sampled the track for his performance in "Gimme Datt Nutt."

 His music is still used in productions today.
 For example, his "Beauty Parade" was used in the SpongeBob SquarePants episode "Spy Buddies", and in The IT Crowd episode "Men Without Women."
-In the television comedy series Episodes, Matt LeBlanc uses the tune "Two Time" as his iPhone's ringtone.
+In an episode of Scottish comedy Still Game, his song "Bill Sykes can be heard.
+And in the television comedy series Episodes, Matt LeBlanc uses the tune "Two Time" as his iPhone's ringtone.
 The composition known either as "Man Friday" or "The Penthouse Suite" (from KPM 1049 Chorus and Orchestra, 1969), was used as the theme tune to LWT's Tarrant on TV and was also used extensively in the episode "Speed 3" of Father Ted to introduce libidinous milkman Pat Mustard.

 Dale's tracks have been widely used by NFL Films over some four decades; his track "Artful Dodger" is given prominent use in such films as the official film recapping Super Bowl V.